KinoGlazPrusia/plain/README.md

 class MyComponent extends PlainComponent
 {
     // 1.
-Initialise the component with a name and a route to its styles constructor() {
+Initialise the component with a name and a path to its styles constructor() {
         super('my-component', 'myComponent/myComponent.css')
     }